Sorry, you need to enable JavaScript to visit this website.

 Executive Branch

 The executive branch is governed by an elected Mayor who serves a 4-year term.
-The Mayor has the sole authority and responsibility for the daily administration of the District government.
+The Mayor has the authority and responsibility for the daily administration of the District government.
 The City Administrator is appointed by the Mayor and is responsible for the day-to-day management of District government agencies, setting operational goals and implementing the legislative actions and policy decisions of the Mayor and DC Council.

 Legislative Branch